 This is a home for the hardware community.
-A launchpad for the projects that deserve to be seen.
 A learning platform with real talk from people who've taken products from prototype to global scale.
-And a catalyst — with €500K in investment on the line, investor connections, and the momentum to go from prototype to product.
+A catalyst — with investor connections, pitch competitions, and the momentum to go from prototype to product.
+And a launchpad for the projects that deserve to be seen.

 Masterclasses.
 Fireside chats.
 Demos you can touch.
 And the kind of people you want in the room when you're building something new.